marcelkornblum/sn-rfcs/README.md

 "active".

   - Fork the RFC repo [RFC repository]
-  - Copy `0000-template.md` to `text/0000-my-feature.md` (where "my-feature" is
+  - Copy `0000-template.md` to `text/1234-my-feature.md` (where "my-feature" is
-    descriptive. don't assign an RFC number yet).
+    descriptive.
+Assign an RFC number as the next available sequential number and use that in the filename).
   - Fill in the RFC.
 Put care into the details: RFCs that do not present convincing motivation, demonstrate lack of understanding of the proposal's impact, or are disingenuous about the drawbacks or alternatives tend to